Annie Dennis Children’s Centre

 Our Pets

 At Annie Dennis, the children share in the responsibility of looking after our pets.
-We have two guinea pigs, named Chestnut and Snowman.
+We have two guinea pigs, named Scruffy and CJ.
 We are also home to a rabbit named Poppy.
 Children are welcome to sign up to take the pets home for an agreed period of time, usually a weekend, though during school holidays it could be for up to two weeks!
 This further strengthens the connection between the educational setting and home, as well as connects children with nature and their environment.
 Please contact the office with any inquiries about looking after our pets.